 And with the amount of stimulants and other harsh chemicals found in many pre-workout supplements, it’s no surprise that so many people’s stomachs just can’t stand up to them.

-We didn’t invent the pre-workout supplement.
-We just perfected it.
+So, in short, we didn’t invent the pre-workout supplement, but we’ve perfected it.

 While everyone claims to have the best pre-workout supplement on the market, we can actually back it up with real science and real numbers.